Oskar-van-Deventer/indy-hipe/text/didcom-over-xmpp/README.md

 ### DIDCom

-The DIDCom connection protocol is specified in [Hyperledger Indy Hipe 0031](https://github.com/hyperledger/indy-hipe/tree/master/text/0031-connection-protocol).
-The purpose of the protocol is to set up a trusted electronic relationship between two parties (natural person, legal person, ...).
+The DIDCom wire message format is specified in [HIPE 0028-wire-message-format](https://github.com/hyperledger/indy-hipe/tree/master/text/0028-wire-message-format).
+It can carry among others the DIDCom connection protocol, as specified in [Hyperledger Indy Hipe 0031](https://github.com/hyperledger/indy-hipe/tree/master/text/0031-connection-protocol).
+The purpose of the latter protocol is to set up a trusted electronic relationship between two parties (natural person, legal person, ...).
 Technically, the trust relationship involves the following

 - Univocal identification of the parties within the context of the relationship
 - Secure exchange of keys to encrypt and verify messages between agents of the parties
 - Secure exchange of service end points to be reachable at in the future
+- Secure exchange of verifiable credentials and other messages that require secure exchange

 W3C specifies [Data Model and Syntaxes for Decentralized Identifiers (DIDs)](https://w3c-ccg.github.io/did-spec/).
 This specification introduces Decentralized Identifiers, DIDs, for identification.
 A DID can be resolved into a DID Document that contains the associated keys and service endpoints, see also W3C's [A Primer for Decentralized Identifiers](https://w3c-ccg.github.io/did-primer/).
 W3C provides a [DID Method Registry](https://w3c-ccg.github.io/did-method-registry/) for a complete list of all known DID Method specifications.
 Many of the DID methods use an unambiguous source of truth to resolve a DID Document, e.g. a well governed public blockchain.
 An exception is the [Peer DID method](https://dhh1128.github.io/peer-did-method-spec/index.html) that relies on the peers, i.e. parties in the trusted electronic relationship to maintain the DID Document.

-The DIDCom connection protocol has several steps to create a trusted electronic relationship.
-- Step 0: Invitation to Connect, an out-of-band (open) invitation to connect from the *invitor*
-- Step 1: Connection Request, an encrypted request from the *invitee* to the *invitor* containg a pairwise DID and the associated DID Document
-- Step 2: Connected Response, an encrypted response from the *invitor* to the *invitee* containg a pairwise DID and the associated DID Document
-- Step 3: Trust building, any further verification steps and exchange of verifiable credentials to enhance the trust in the newly created electronic relationship.

-The result is a trusted electronic relationship with a DID pair and associated DID Documents, ready for use in transactions.
-The DIDCom connecton protocol also includes steps to read (get current DID Document from the other), update (e.g. key rotation) and delete.

 ### XMPP